opentext-idol/idol-tutorials/tutorials/appendix/TIPS.md

 cblanks   2083586   2083558   0    18:18   ?
 00:00:00   /bin/bash ./run_idol.sh
 cblanks   2083755   2083586   0    18:18   ?
 00:00:00   ./content.exe -configfile /content/cfg/content.cfg
 ```

+## File name format encoding

+When you mount a disk for ingest with the FileSystem Connector, depending on your environment you may see issues with file names containing unicode characters that stop you being able to ingest content.

+1. Verify the locale of your `idol-nifi` container:

+    ```sh
+    $ cd /opt/idol/idol-containers-toolkit/basic-idol
+    $ docker exec -it basic-idol-idol-nifi-1 bash
+    [nifi@912b67752a6e nifi-current]$ locale
+    LANG=C.utf8
+    ...
+    [nifi@912b67752a6e nifi-current]$ exit
+    ```

+1. If the system is not setup with a UTF-8 locale, like `C.utf8` shown above, make the following change  your docker compose file:

+    ```diff
+    idol-nifi:
+      <<: *common-server
+      image: ${IDOL_REGISTRY}/nifi-minimal:${IDOL_SERVER_VERSION} # choose > nifi-minimal or nifi-full
+      environment:
+    +   - LANG=C.UTF-8
+    +   - LC_ALL=C.UTF-8
+    ```

+1. Restart your NiFi container to apply the changes:

+    ```sh
+    cd /opt/idol/idol-containers-toolkit/basic-idol
+    ./deploy.sh down idol-nifi
+    ./deploy.sh up -d
+    ```

 ---